- Anemones are flower-like invertebrates that have many long tentacles surrounding a central mouthpart which is attached to a hard surface.

 - At low-tide or when disturbed, the tentacles retract and the anemone looks like a round blob of jelly.

-- Green anemones range in colour from bright green to dark olive brown and are always attached to hard surfaces.
+- Waratah anemones range in colour from bright red, reddish-brown to dark purple and are always attached to hard surfaces.

 What to Observe

 Search area for 30 minutes and record under the following categories-